girishpatil795/aws-infra/README.md

 **Assumptions** <br />

 Assuming that Nginx Ingress Controller has already been deployed.
 I have not covered deploying Ingress controller.<br />
-secret myapp-tls-secret is created with tls certificate
+secret myapp-tls-secret is created with tls certificate <br />

 **Logging and Monitoring** <br />